ShugKnight24/javascript_30/14_references_vs_copying/README.md

 # Objects and Arrays - References vs Copying

+## 4/4/2021
+- Refactor
+- Update README

-### 11/23/2017
+## 11/23/2017

-**Thoughts**: It was fun playing around with the different techniques used on both arrays and objects.
-I was familiar with a few of these, and after going through a couple of examples, it began to make more sense, but it was nice to get an opportunity to play with things I don't typically do at work.
-Been really enjoying this JavaScript 30 course thus far.
-It really does teach you how to approach problems you face in a different manner.
+**Thoughts**: Fun playing  with the different arrays and object techniques.
+While familiar with some of these, going through the examples began to make more sense, and solidified my knowledge and understanding.
+Always good to gain a different perspective and see how to approach or even see something you face in a different manner.

 Things I learned:

 - Using `slice()` on an array without any arguments will copy an array

-- I haven't used `concat()` in the past
+- Using `concat()` on a blank array will create a copy

   - It is a method that allows you to create a new array that contains two or more combined arrays

-    - I think there are some previous projects I've worked on where using a `concat()` may have been the correct solution as opposed to the method I used.
-I'll try to revisit and refactor that work.

   - [MDN Concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat)

-- I've played with the spread operator `...`, primarily when learning React and dealing with state or different objects within it, but I've rarely used it as I don't typically write ES6
+- I've used the spread operator `...`, primarily with state in React

-  - It was nice to get a solid explanation and understanding about it.
+  - Good to get a better explanation and understanding about it.

   - [MDN Spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator)

-### Future Improvements
+## Future Improvements

-- I need to learn as much as I possibly can about manipulating arrays and objects in the most efficient manner possible.
+- Interacting with and manipulating both arrays and objects is a huge part in JavaScript when dealing with data / APIs.
+Improving my understanding will allow me to be more efficient.